Game Preview: Cougars vs. Giants: 0

 NOTED (Team Highlights vs VAN)

-The Cougars and Giants meet for the 40th time in the last five seasons in their regular season history...Prince George holds a 25-12-1-1 overall record.
-The Cougars are 9-3-0-0 in the twelve seven meetings, dating back to the 2023-24 regular season.
+The Cougars and Giants meet for the 41st time in the last five seasons in their regular season history...Prince George holds a 26-12-1-1 overall record.
+The Cougars are 10-3-0-0 in the last thirteen meetings, dating back to the 2023-24 regular season.

-CATS ARE HOT: The Cougars enter Saturday's contest having won six of their last seven games.
+CATS ARE HOT: The Cougars enter Wedndesday's contest having won seven of their last eight games.
 The Cats enter January after their season-best month of December, sporting an 8-1-0-0 record.
-The Cougars currently sit atop the BC Division and second in the Western Conference.
+The Cougars sit atop the BC Division and are second in the Western Conference.

+THE PRICE IS RICHE: On Wednesday, January 8th, the Prince George Cougars acquired sniper Ben Riche (05) from the Saskatoon Blades in exchange for Hunter Laing, Luke Dumas, a first-round pick in 2026, and a fifth-round pick in 2028.
+Riche has had a monster season, owning 54 points (23-31-54) in 37 games played.
+He enters tonight's game against Vancouver with points in nine consecutive games.

-MAKING MOVES: On Tuesday, January 7th, the Cougars acquired 6'5 defenceman Aleksey Chichkin from the Regina Pats in exchange for a fourth round selection in 2027.
-Chichkin, 19, has played 32 games for the Pats this season, while compiling seven points (3-4-7) in that span.
+MAKING MOVES: On Tuesday, January 7th, the Cougars acquired 6'5 defenceman Aleksey Chichkin (05) from the Regina Pats in exchange for a fourth-round pick in 2027.
+The Vancouver, BC native owns seven points (3-4-7) in 33 games this season.

 • Discuss this story on the Western Hockey League message board...